Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 00.22.47 UTC
+- WIB: Rabu, 25 Desember 2024 01.32.06 UTC
-- WITA: Rabu, 25 Desember 2024 01.22.47 UTC
+- WITA: Rabu, 25 Desember 2024 02.32.06 UTC
-- WIT: Rabu, 25 Desember 2024 02.22.47 UTC
+- WIT: Rabu, 25 Desember 2024 03.32.06 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational